CVE-2025-34187: CWE-269 Improper Privilege Management in Ilevia Srl. EVE X1/X5 Server

 Description

-Ilevia EVE X1/X5 Server version ≤ 4.7.18.0.eden contains a misconfiguration in the sudoers file that allows passwordless execution of certain Bash scripts.
+CVE-2025-34187 is a critical vulnerability in Ilevia Srl. 's EVE X1/X5 Server (version ≤ 4.
+7. 18.
+0. eden) caused by improper privilege management in the sudoers configuration.
+The sudoers file allows passwordless execution of certain Bash scripts.
 If these scripts are writable by web-facing users or accessible via command injection, attackers can replace them with malicious payloads.
-Execution with sudo grants full root access, resulting in remote privilege escalation and potential system compromise.
+Execution of these scripts with sudo privileges results in full root access, enabling remote privilege escalation and complete system compromise.
+The vulnerability requires no authentication or user interaction and can be exploited remotely.

 AI-Powered Analysis